-Surface Disinfectants are antimicrobial, anti-fungal, and antiviral agents that destroy or inactivate pathogens on inert / inanimate surfaces.
-Not all surface disinfectants have the same disinfection spectrum, this is why the choice of disinfectant depends on the application.
+Antimicrobial, anti-fungal, and antiviral agents destroy or inactivate pathogens on inert / inanimate surfaces, in water and in air.
+Not all of them have the same disinfection spectrum, this is why the choice of disinfectant depends on the application.
 There are disinfectants that target particular or numerous groups of pathogens.
 Disinfectants are different from other antimicrobial agents, such as antibiotics, which destroy microorganisms within the body, antiseptics, which destroy microorganisms on living tissue, and biocides that destroy all forms of life, not just microorganisms.
 Disinfectants work by destroying the cell wall of microorganisms, interfering with their metabolism, destroying their RNA, as well as inactivating viruses and killing bacterial spores.

-Osorno offers surface disinfectants with a wide spectrum of activity, that kill microorganisms and fungi, and inactivate viruses.
-These disinfectants have the following chemical agents in their formulas: chlorine dioxide, potassium monopersulphate, and hydrogen peroxide.
-In addition, Osorno can offer disinfectants that have alcohol in their compositions.
+Osorno offers antimicrobial agents with a wide spectrum of disinfection activity, that kill microorganisms and fungi, and inactivate viruses.
+These disinfectants have the following chemical agents in their formulations: chlorine dioxide, potassium monopersulphate, and hydrogen peroxide.
+In addition, Osorno offers alcohol based hand sanitizer.

 In the current reality of the COVID-19 pandemic it is important not only to disinfect and/or wash hands, but also disinfect everything that gets touched in public places and stores.

 Osorno Hand Sanitizer and Isopropyl Alcohol